MSFT-Innovation-Hub-India/HR-Virtual-Interview-Agent-2of2/README.md

 # Interview Outcome Viewer

-A Streamlit web application to view and analyze HR virtual interview assessments stored in Azure Cosmos DB.
+A customizable Streamlit web application to view and analyze HR virtual interview assessments stored in Azure Cosmos DB.
+Built for enterprise customers with full branding customization.

 ## Features

-- Browse interview records in a scrollable grid
-- View detailed interview outcomes and assessments
-- Interactive conversation viewer with chat-like interface
+- **Customer Branding**: Fully customizable with company colors, logos, and titles
+- **Grouped Display**: Interview records organized by position with statistics
+- **Detailed Analytics**: Position-wise success rates and metrics
+- **Interactive Conversation Viewer**: Chat-like interface for interview dialogues
-- Azure authentication using default credentials
+- **Azure Integration**: Secure authentication using Azure default credentials
+- **Multi-Customer Support**: Easy configuration switching for different clients

+## Quick Start for PhonePe

+The application comes pre-configured for PhonePe with their brand colors and styling.

 ## Setup